Chart Color Schemes

 AreaSearch analysis of employment trends sees Hove performing better than 90% of local markets assessed across Australia

-Many residents commute elsewhere for work based on Census working population data.
-Over the year to September 2025, employment increased by 3.7%, labour force by 3.7%, resulting in a slight increase in unemployment of 0.1 percentage points.
-In contrast, Greater Adelaide saw employment rise by 3.0% and unemployment fall by 0.1 percentage points.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, with the state unemployment rate at 4.0%, outperforming the national average of 0.14%.
-National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hove's employment mix suggests local employment should increase by 7.0% over five years and 14.4% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Many residents commute elsewhere for work based on the count of Census working population to local population.
+Over the 12 months to September 2025, employment increased by 3.8% and labour force increased by 3.8%, with unemployment remaining essentially unchanged in Hove.
+In contrast, Greater Adelaide saw employment rise by 3.0%, labour force grow by 2.9%, and unemployment fall by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hove's employment mix suggests local employment should increase by 7.0% over five years and 14.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment